toss/es-git/docs/reference/classes/Reference.md

 > **isRemote**(): `boolean`

-Check if a reference is a remote tracking branch
+Check if a reference is a remote tracking branch.

 #### Returns